pysat/pysat/docs/faq.rst

 **Q. Does pysat support data from ... mission?**

 A. Possibly!
-A full list of supported instruments / models / scientific indices can be found here:
+A full list of supported instruments, models, and scientific indices can be found here:
 `<https://pysat.readthedocs.io/en/latest/supported_instruments.html>`_
 Things that are currently in development can be found here: